codemancers/invoker/index.md

 Use it for developing web applications on different local domains without `/etc/hosts` hacks.

+Invoker supports DNS and proxying of HTTP/HTTPS/WebSocket applications over a `.dev` like local TLD.

 <img src="images/Invoker-Infographics.svg">
 <a name="usage"></a>
 ## How to use it?